harrymander/dataclasses-struct/README.md

 are added to the class: `pack`, a method for packing an instance of the class to `bytes`, and `from_packed`, a class method that returns a new instance of the class from its packed `bytes` representation.

+A class or object can be check to see if it is a dataclass-struct using the `is_dataclass_struct` function.

 An additional class attribute, `__dataclass_struct__`, of type [`struct.Struct`](https://docs.python.org/3/library/struct.html#struct.Struct)